Scoliosis affects 2-3%

 life is exacerbated by many unknowns, and treatments therefore that

-ineffective, invasive, and/or costly.
+are often ineffective, invasive, and/or costly.
 Scoliosis patients also have

-health risks due to frequent x-ray exposure.
+increased health risks due to frequent x-ray exposure.

 Scoliosis is a multifactorial disorder, which requires multidisciplinary

 You are not alone in your journey of living with scoliosis.

 There are many